 Staff are passed through to the metamodule but lose their roles, i.e. cannot see the module.
 This is because the overwhelming majority of users wanted students to be passed through but not staff.

 Usually staff do not have the same roles in metamodules as they do in the modules (courses) linked to them, but they are passed through to make it easier for the editing teacher to give them a role if they need one.

 How to give staff a role in the metamodule:

-- Go into the Enrolled Users screen for the module (course).
-Find the Administration block then click on Course administration > Users > Enrolled users.
+- Go into the Participants screen for the module (course).
+(On the Hamburger menu)

-The child modules (courses) are SATURN modules and have all the usual links - to timetabling, module catalogue, Reading Lists, Echo etc.
+The child modules (courses) are SATURN modules and have all the usual links - to Reading Lists, Engage, Rogo etc.

 The parent modules (courses) - although they involve teaching of content listed in SATURN - are not themselves modules (courses) linked to SATURN (NON SATURN module status), and will not synchronise with other systems in the way that SATURN modules (courses) do.
 So to provide a Reading list or Echo link, you will need to add a link manually.

 If you would like to use all of these linked systems then you can make the child modules (courses) visible for these purposes, while still keeping most of the content in the parent.
 In this case - where both are visible - it can be a good idea to make the connections explicit in the content of the module (course) and provide direct links in between.

 Cases where you would NOT use metamodules but might duplicate (import) the content from one module (course) to another might be where, e.g.,

 - You are providing content for a colleague (e.g., on another campus) which they will then edit, but the students are not studying together.